sqor/Commentator.js/README.md

 Static analysis tool for Javsacript comments.
 It gives states on comment density, and also code and comment parity for projects that use a specific commenting style.

+Here is an example of the HTML  graph generated:

 ![Commentator Screen Shot](https://raw.github.com/sqor/Commentator.js/master/commentator.png)